Also known as: tuck lever, ring tuck, tuck hold, tucked lever, tuck on rings

 What are the benefits of the Back Lever Tuck?

-What common mistakes should I avoid with the Back Lever Tuck?
+What common mistakes should I avoid when practicing it?